CumulusNetworks/docs/content/version/cumulus-linux-321/Installation-Management/Adding-and-Updating-Packages.md

  - /display/CL321/Adding+and+Updating+Packages
  - /pages/viewpage.action?pageId=5126811
 pageID: 5126811
+---
----You use the Advanced Packaging Tool (`apt`) to manage additional applications (in the form of packages) and to install the latest updates.
+You use the Advanced Packaging Tool (`apt`) to manage additional applications (in the form of packages) and to install the latest updates.